 Q. I know you represent me but I might hire a lawyer as well.
 Do you have any suggestions?

 A. Yes, make sure the attorney is very experienced in handling real estate transactions in the area.
 Also, make sure that they are able to handle yours without delay, rather than fitting it in when they have time.
 If you have them review your contract before you sign it and they don't give it back for a week, your house may be sold to someone else.
 If you give it to them during the required attorney review period after all parties have signed it make sure they can review it in the required time frame and make any needed changes during that time.
 If they are to busy they should tell you.
 I am in the process of locating links to area real estate attornies.
 You can also find their advertising in real estate publications.
-The key is real estate experience and their willingness to explain things to you.
-If they are arrogant - find one that isn't.
+The key is real estate experience.

 .